wisespace-io/nearby/README.md

 sudo target/release/nearby -i your_wireless_adapter
 ```

+I.e: wlan0, or just run iwconfig to get it

-Use `--netjson` to generate `networks.json` and use it to graph visualization
+Use `--netjson` to generate `networks.json` and use it as input to visualization

 ```rust
 sudo target/release/nearby -i your_wireless_adapter --netjson